intechstudio/grid-documentation/docs/guides/guide/advanced.md

 Here's what the control element does now (we're using the potentiometer one in this article as an example):

 - When you turn it, it has **128 "steps" of internal values** under the internal `self:button_value()` function.
-- It uses this function to define a **local variable named `val`** on each potmeter turning event (under the potmeter event) and this variable stores the values of the **128 "steps" in `val` from 0 to 127**.
+- It uses this function to define a [local variable](/docs/wiki/actions/variables/local-variables.md) **named `val`** on each potmeter turning event (see [potmeter event](/docs/wiki/events/ui-events/potmeter-event.md)) and this variable stores the values of the **128 "steps" in `val` from 0 to 127**.
 - These 128 values can be used by the MIDI messages Grid can send out.
 - In this Blank Slate control element preset the potentiometer is configured to send MIDI messages out on **MIDI channel 0** (called channel 0 in Editor, but it's the first channel in other applications like a DAW).
 - And it sends these values as a **Control Change message (commonly a CC) named CC 32 and sets their value to `val`.**
-- The intensity of the corresponding LED is indicative of the potentiometer value, as its intensity uses the same `val` variable.
+- The [intensity](/docs/wiki/actions/led/intensity.md) of the corresponding LED is indicative of the potentiometer value, as its intensity uses the same `val` variable.
 - So in essence you have a potmeter that reacts to your knob-turning efforts and **sends out the corresponding MIDI messages as a CC 32 message on MIDI channel 1 or 0**(depending on what software you're using).

 Here comes the part where we'll change up the above described behavior to suit our needs.